Ep. #963 - Midwest Startup Funding

 Two questions we get asked a lot around here: How can I meet active investors?
 Where can I connect with the right people for Midwest startup funding?
 We jumped at the chance to support this Kansas City-based event pairing investors with growing tech companies!
 So, what is Mid X Midwest, why did Flyover Capital create it and what are the benefits to entrepreneurs in attendance?

 Matt and Dan answer all these questions in one sitting by highlighting the upcoming MXMW event.
 It’s an invite-only gathering for venture-backed and venture-ready companies taking place on November 15, 2022.
-Interested founders with B2B software companies in Kansas City and the surrounding region should apply soon by following this application link.
+Interested founders with B2B software companies in Kansas City and the surrounding region are invited.
 We’re excited to meet F2F with talented Midwest founders at this Mid X Midwest inaugural event!